goramartin/master-thesis/docs/papers/searching-ontologies/aktive-rank.md

 A prototype system for ranking ontologies based on a number of structural metrics.
 AKTiveRank is an experimental system for ranking ontologies based on a number of measures that assess the ontology in terms of how well it represents the concepts of interest.
+It queries the Swoogle service for the ontologies.

 > Note: This paper is an improved one.
 In this one they use improved measurements.
 E.g. They used previously Centrality measure - the closer to the middle level of hiearchy the better - they found out that the CEM corresponds to the density measures.